MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 #### Boot Order Lock

 Enabling the "Boot Order Lock" enhances the security posture by ensuring it only boots from authorized sources.
 Boot Order Lock is disabled by default.

-## Differences with Windows 10 Team Edition

-If you have already managed Surface Hub, it's important to note that the following security features are not enabled by default on Surface Hub 3:

-- BitLocker.
-To enable Bitlocker, see ???
-WIP is there a page for this?
-- Code integrity policy

 ## Learn more